-- Keep Medical Liquid Oxygen out of the reach and sight of children. - Do not smoke where Medical Liquid Oxygen is stored (this includes E-cigarettes).
+- Keep Medical Oxygen out of the reach and sight of children. - Do not smoke where Medical Oxygen is stored.
+(This includes E-cigarettes).

-Medical Liquid Oxygen containers should be stored:
+Medical Oxygen containers should be stored:

-- Away from open flame, heat and sources of ignition

-- In a well ventilated place,
+- In a well ventilated place.

-- Under cover
+- Under cover.

 - Kept clean and dry.

 - Where they will not be exposed to extremes of temperature.

-All equipment should be returned to Air Liquide.
+All cylinders should be returned to Air Liquide.